-THE MATH WORK – How we got to 10%
+THE MATH WORK – How I got to 10%

 This average came to exactly 10.165%.

-We stopped looking for more resources after it had been a couple of days of not coming up with many other sources of reliable information and also once the search engines we were using could not come up with any other articles for our ‘wildcarded’ search phrases.
-We did not stop when we had numbers that gave us this percentage, that fitted nicely with other research such as that from BFAMFAPhD , although it was a happy coincidence!
+I stopped looking for more resources after it had been a couple of days of not coming up with many other sources of reliable information and also once the search engines I was using could not come up with any other articles for our ‘wildcarded’ search phrases.
+I did not stop when I had numbers that gave us this percentage, that fitted nicely with other research such as that from BFAMFAPhD , although it was a happy coincidence!

 Unfortunately for the dance world, exact scientific or statistical research on the question ‘what percent of dancers become professional’ does not exist, nor do I believe it ever will.